How to Create and Test a Workflow

 Before granting access to others, thoroughly test your workflow to ensure it functions as expected.

-2. Check Notifications: Ensure that notifications are sent correctly for actions like approvals and task assignments.
+Check Notifications: Ensure that notifications are sent correctly for actions such as approvals and task assignments.

-3. Verify Outputs: Check the final outputs, such as converted PDFs, signed documents, and files uploaded to cloud services.
+Verify Outputs: Check the final outputs, such as converted PDFs, signed documents, files uploaded to cloud services, and any CSV reports generated.

-4. Simulate Errors: Intentionally introduce errors (e.g., incorrect file formats) to see how the workflow handles them and ensure error notifications are clear.
+Simulate Errors: Intentionally introduce edge cases (for example incorrect file formats) to see how the workflow handles them and ensure any error notifications are clear.

 Step 6: Review and Refine